 - possibility of added substances (such as talc, poisons, herbicides or other particles) which may cause a toxic reaction.

-- the toxic effects of the drugs themselves.
-For example, some drugs may cause heart attacks, seizures, and respiratory arrest
+- heart attacks, seizures, and respiratory arrest

 The powdered form of cocaine is either inhaled through the nose (snorted) and absorbed through nasal tissue, or dissolved in water and injected into the bloodstream.
 Crack is a form of cocaine that has been processed to make a rock crystal that can be smoked.

 Even so-called recreational cocaine users may have higher blood pressure, stiffer arteries and thicker heart muscle walls than non-users — all of which can cause a heart attack.
 An Australian study presented at the American Heart Association’s Scientific Sessions in 2012 was the first to document these cardiovascular abnormalities in seemingly healthy regular cocaine users long after the immediate effects of cocaine have worn off.
 Researchers – who called cocaine “the perfect heart attack drug” – showed how users had higher rates of multiple factors associated with higher risks of heart attack and stroke:

 - 30 percent to 35 percent increase in aortic stiffening;

 - 8 mm Hg higher systolic blood pressure; and

 - 18 percent greater thickness of the heart's left ventricle wall.

 Cocaine is the illegal drug most often associated with visits to U.S. hospital emergency departments.
 Cocaine use has been associated with chest pain and myocardial infarction.
 In 2011, it was involved in an estimated 40.3 percent of illicit drug-related emergency department visits (505,224 visits), versus about 36.4 percent (455,668 visits) for marijuana and about 20.6 percent (258,482 visits) for heroin.